yimingli1998/GPI_robomimic/README.md

 ```

 The `rollout` extra installs RoboMimic from the official `v0.5.0` GitHub tag,
 since that version is not published on PyPI.

-The reference runs below were checked with robosuite `1.5.1`.
-Can seed-level
+The package versions used for
+reproduction are pinned in `pyproject.toml`.

-results are sensitive to the low-dimensional object observation layout, so use a
+Can seed-level results are sensitive to the low-dimensional object observation
-consistent robosuite / RoboMimic environment when comparing exact seed lists.
+layout, so use a consistent robosuite / RoboMimic / MuJoCo environment when
+comparing exact seed lists.

 You need the low-dimensional RoboMimic datasets.
 The runner can download the
 exact files used here from the Diffusion Policy training-data archive: